aditiversha/Coursera-Guided-Project/ReadMe.md

 •	Normalize the data and calculate daily returns of the stocks.
 •	Perform data visualizations using Matplotlib and Plotly.
 •	Analyse daily returns using histogram & distplot.
-•	Obtain correlation between the price change of each stock using heatmaps from Seaborn.
+•	Obtain correlation between the price change of each stock using heatmaps from Seaborn